AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

 To enable the Adobe I/O Events service, complete the following set up and configuration tasks.

-- Create an Adobe Developer App Builder project

 - Enable the Commerce Events extension (`magento/commerce-eventing`)  on the cloud environment.

 - Configure the Commerce Events integration to send data from the Commerce instance to the Adobe I/O Events service.

->[!NOTE]
->
->The following procedures provide high-level instructions for setting up the Adobe I/O Events service with notes and links to more detailed documentation.
-Learn more about Adobe Developer App Builder and Adobe I/O events by completing the [Introduction to App Builder tutorial](https://experienceleague.adobe.com/docs/commerce-learn/tutorials/adobe-developer-app-builder/introduction-to-app-builder.html#adobe-developer-app-builder).

-### Create an App Builder project

-Create an Adobe Developer App Builder project to receive the custom Commerce event data sent from the Commerce instance and make it available to Adobe services and other third-party applications.

-1. From the Adobe Developer Console, [create an App Builder project](https://developer.adobe.com/commerce/events/get-started/project-setup/) to receive event data from the Commerce instance.

-   - When you add and save the Adobe I/O Management API, the credentials to connect to the Commerce instance are downloaded to your local environment in a configuration file (`config.zip`).

-   - After you add the Adobe I/O Events for Commerce API, download the workspace configuration file from the Workspace overview page by selecting **[!UICONTROL Download all]**.

 ### Enable Commerce Events